Jason McElwain: Media

-Movie

 As soon as late February 2006, Jason McElwain and his family started receiving inquiries from over 25 film companies, including The Walt Disney Company and Warner Bros., about making his story into a biopic.
 In April 2006, Columbia Pictures was reported to have bought the rights to produce the film.
 Laura Ziskin, producer of the Spider-Man film series, was signed on to produce it.
 Magic Johnson was attached as producer, while two-time Academy Award winner Alvin Sargent was in talks to write the script.

-As of 2022, there are no new updates on the movie.

 Life after high school

 McElwain completed his GED courses and planned to go to college, and has a full-time job at Wegmans Food Markets in Greece, New York.
-Jason is often seen, too, at the local Olympia Family Restaurant, in Greece, New York.
-Occasionally, customers recognize him and ask for an autograph.
 McElwain also travels across the United States to help raise funds for autism research and to make media appearances.
-With all the activity that is going on his life, Jason admitted that he hasn't been playing as much basketball, but says that, "Occasionally, I'll go and shoot baskets at the YMCA."
-McElwain is also involved in public speaking, including an October 2011 speech at the Jefferson Rehabilitation House's annual dinner.
+He is also involved in public speaking, including an October 2011 speech at the Jefferson Rehabilitation House's annual dinner.
 Since 2007, McElwain has also been a volunteer coach for the Greece Athena team alongside Johnson.

 In April 2016, the Rochester Razorsharks, a professional minor-league basketball team, signed McElwain to a one-day contract for their regular season finale against the Western New York Thundersnow.
-With the Razorsharks leading by more than 40 points late in the game, McElwain was put in and scored 10 points, including 2 three-point shots.
+With the Razorsharks leading by more than 40 points late in the game, McElwain was put in and scored 10 points, including two three-point shots.

 McElwain is also an accomplished runner.
-On September 23, 2012, McElwain completed the MVP Health Care Rochester Marathon in 15th place in 3 hours, 1 minute and 41 seconds, a time that qualified him for the Boston Marathon.
+On September 23, 2012, McElwain completed the MVP Health Care Rochester Marathon in 15th place in 3 hours, 1 minute, and 41 seconds, a time that qualified him for the Boston Marathon.
 In 2014, he completed the Boston Marathon in 2:57.05.

-June 13, 2022 injury

-On June 13, 2022, McElwain sustained a collapsed lung, several broken ribs and lacerations after he rode his bicycle into the path of an oncoming motor vehicle.
-Police do not intend to press charges against McElwain or the motorist.
-He was still recovering from his injuries three months later.